chandraveshchaudhari/python-project-template/README.md

 license
 - README.md learn from https://guides.github.com/features/mastering-markdown/
 - skip to Generating distribution archives, upload to pip using instructions in https://packaging.python.org/tutorials/packaging-projects/
+- optional: you can also share your documentation via https://docs.readthedocs.io/en/stable/intro/getting-started-with-sphinx.html

 ## Steps to generating the documentation:
 - good resources for understanding documentation https://realpython.com/documenting-python-code/#docstring-types